Abu Ghraib (Botero series): Abu Ghraib scandal

-The title Abu Ghraib comes from a prison in Iraq which is known for the torture and violence which took place there during the Invasion of Iraq in 2003.
+Abu Ghraib was a prison in Iraq which become known for the acts of torture and violence that took place there during the Invasion of Iraq in 2003.
 Upon invading Iraq, the United States Military overtook the prison and then used it to house Iraqi prisoners during the war.
-By the end of the year 2003 the prison had become known throughout the world as a place of torture and dehumanization.
-This great scandal brought concern to many people as it was a surprise to all.
-In November, 2003 the first press release was published by the Associated Press revealing to the world what was taking place in the prison in Iraq during the war.
+By the end of the year 2003, through the press, the prison had become known throughout the world as a place of torture and dehumanization.
+In November, 2003 the first press release was published by the Associated Press revealing what was taking place in the prison.

-At this time in Colombia, Ferando Botero heard the news and saw the pictures of the horrific scenes which were leaked by a whistle-blower who had himself spent time in the prison.
-As Botero read the news daily, he was among the first to view these published images of the horrific scenes of torture and violence taking place in the prison of Abu Ghraib and was greatly astonished.
-Botero then decided to draw and paint those same scenes in his own style, allowing for the people of Colombia and in other areas of the world to better understand the dehumanization that was occurring in the prison during the Iraq war.
+At this time in Colombia, Botero first heard the news and saw the pictures of the horrific scenes which were leaked by a whistle-blower who had himself spent time in the prison.
+As Botero read the news daily, he was greatly astonished.
+Botero then decided to draw and paint those same scenes in his own style, allowing for the viewers to better understand the dehumanization that was occurring in the prison during the Iraq war.